 Can I Give My Dog Some Crab Meat?
 Answer: Yes

 Canine crab consumption, though, should be in moderation.
 Anytime you introduce a new human food, it may cause your dog to have an upset stomach and/or diarrhea.
-If Fido can tolerate crab, it’s definitely healthy.
+If Fido can tolerate crab, it’s healthy.
 This crustacean is low in calories and saturated fat which makes it a great occasional snack for dogs.

 A much more convenient way to provide this special treat is with a quality dog food crab meat recipe!